marcojakob/edu.makery/source/_posts/2012-12-04-javafx-tutorial-addressapp-6.md

 Select the *Show Statistics* `MenuItem` and choose `#handleShowBirthdayStatistics` for `On Action` (in Code view)

 **Remember:** You might need to remove the controller from the root, hit enter and set it again if the `handle...` method does not appear.
-Because of a [bug](http://javafx-jira.kenai.com/browse/DTL-5402) in Scene Builder.
+Because of a [bug](http://javafx-jira.kenai.com/browse/DTL-5402) in Scene Builder (**fixed in Scene Builder 1.1 beta 17 and above!**).

 {% img /images/javafx-addressapp/part-6/addressapp02.png %}